What Your Difficult, “Negative” Emotions May Be Trying to Tell You

 Anger

-Anger is trying to protect and defend you.
+Anger often shows up when some part of us feels threatened, hurt, violated, powerless, dismissed, or protective of something important.
 Rather than “ugh, this anger is such a hassle and I don’t know what to do about it”, see if you can ask yourself “what do I need to protect myself from or defend myself against right now?”
 Aha!
 See, anger is a messenger and it wouldn’t be there if there were nothing that you needed to know, in a very in-your-face way, about something that needs your guard to go up immediately.

-Whether it’s responding to someone crossing your boundaries (that you may or may not be setting sufficiently), fighting against something that you perceive might be a potential loss (like someone calling you names and rattling your self-identity), or trying to protect you from feeling an emotion that is quite powerful (like sadness that you can feel ready to burst out of your heart), anger is an absolute blessing.
-And when it is felt and acknowledged, it is– as Chanel Miller says– the beginning of a sign that we’ve stepped onto our own side.
+Whether it’s responding to someone crossing your boundaries (that you may or may not be setting sufficiently), fighting against something that you perceive might be a potential loss (like someone calling you names and rattling your self-identity), or trying to protect you from feeling an emotion that is quite powerful (like sadness that you can feel ready to burst out of your heart), anger can be deeply clarifying.
+When we learn how to listen to what it’s trying to protect, it is– as Chanel Miller says– the beginning of a sign that we’ve stepped onto our own side.

 Resentment

-Anger’s cousin resentment is letting you know that you didn’t get the praise, recognition, or fair treatment that you’d wanted.
+Anger’s cousin resentment is letting you know that something feels unfair, one-sided, dismissive, unacknowledged, emotionally painful, or chronically unmet.
 It’s urging you to resent and devalue another person because you were treated unfairly and your needs were not met.
 Like anger, resentment wants you to go inside and ask yourself “What felt unfair?
 Why did it feel unfair?
 What values of mine were being challenged?” and “How can I bring value to myself?”
 “How can I create the kinds of conditions in my life where I am treated as worthy of attention, recognition, and fair treatment?”
 And, if you want to go for the goal, when resentment has had its chance to be heard and has subsided, you can even ask yourself “How can I come to terms with the ways I have been poorly treated by others and the ways that I’ve poorly or unfairly treated others in the past?” and tune in to the possible next steps.

 Boredom